By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

 In kitchens around the world, a single aroma transforms simple ingredients into memorable desserts: vanilla.
 At the molecular level, that aroma centers on vanillin, the compound that most people identify as vanilla.
+Understanding the science behind vanillin is key to unlocking its full potential in culinary and industrial applications.
+The molecule known as vanillin is the primary driver of the characteristic scent of vanilla.

 Contents